devangb3/Event-Creator/README.md

 - Check that "Developer mode" is enabled in `chrome://extensions/`
 - Try refreshing the extension after rebuilding

-### Context Menu Not Appearing
+### Popup Not Appearing
-- The context menu only appears when text is selected
-- Make sure you're right-clicking on selected text, not empty space
+- Make sure you're highlighting text (not just clicking)

-### Modal Not Appearing
 - Check the browser console for error messages
 - Ensure the content script is loading (check console logs)
 - Try refreshing the webpage
+- The popup appears automatically when text is selected - no right-click needed

 ## Permissions

 The extension requests the following permissions:
-- `contextMenus`: To add the right-click menu option
 - `storage`: For saving preferences (if needed in future)
 - `activeTab`: To access the current tab
+- `scripting`: To inject content scripts for text selection detection
 - `host_permissions`: To run on all websites

 ## Future Enhancements